5 Money Saving Tips for New Parents

 But as with any pre-owned items, it is prudent to carefully clean and wash all covers before you let your child use them.

-And …with the balance in your kitty at the end of the month, give yourself and your spouse a treat – you’ve earned it!
+And …with all the extra savings at the end of the month, give yourself and your spouse a treat – you’ve earned it!

 Deposit Insurance Scheme